Ray structures on Teichm\"uller Space: Introduction

 In several places, we prove not only subconvergence of the approximating rays but actual convergence of the families.
 The technique here often comes down to regarding a harmonic map as an equivariant minimal graph over a hyperbolic surface with values in an $\R$-tree, and we prove a uniqueness theorem in that case.
 (See Theorem~\ref{thm:minimalgraph:uniqueness}.)
-The difficulties here are both that the tree typically does not admit an orientation and the graphs we imagine have infinite diameter, but {our result might still be regarded as in the spirit of the Jenkins-Serrin uniqueness theorem (see \cite{JS66}).} Having broached this topic, in the appendix we provide some completeness to this topic by also proving a corresponding existence theorem for graphs with values in a real tree and asymptotic boundary values over hyperbolic domains with geodesic boundary.
-We do not need that existence result for our main results, but the arguments develop themes introduced in other parts of the paper.
+The difficulties here are both that the tree typically does not admit an orientation and the graphs we imagine have infinite diameter, but our result might still be regarded as in the spirit of the Jenkins-Serrin uniqueness theorem (see \cite{JS66}).
+Having broached this topic, in the appendix we provide some completeness to the discussion by also proving a corresponding existence theorem for graphs with values in a real tree and asymptotic boundary values over hyperbolic domains with geodesic boundary (that result will also play a role in the proof of Lemma~\ref{lem:analyticity1}).
 (Here, by extending the range to trees, we extend the possible domains to surfaces whose polygonal ends are not limited to an even number of sides, as in \cite{JS66} and elsewhere.)

 In the next section, we define our terms and state our results somewhat more carefully.